Khmuic peoples

-Khmuic peoples refers to a group of ethnic groups of Southeast Asia.
+Khmuic peoples refers to a group of ethnic groups of Southeast Asia who speak the Khmuic group of Austroasiatic languages.

 Geographic distribution

 The Khmuic peoples are aboriginal to Laos and surrounding areas.
 Most Khmuic peoples live in northern Laos and neighboring areas in Vietnam, although they can also be found in Thailand, Burma and China.

 Individual Khmuic speaking groups

 The individual Khmuic ethnic groups are as follows: